sheikh-mohammad/Assignment-4-JS/chapter-18-to-20/README.md

 # Chapter 18-20: JavaScript Assignments

-This directory contains JavaScript assignments from the Saylani Mass IT Training program.
-Each assignment focuses on different JavaScript concepts and programming exercises.
+This directory contains JavaScript assignments from the Saylani Mass IT Training program, specifically for Techno Kids Batch 7.
+This is part of Assignment 4 covering chapters 18-20 of the curriculum.

 ## Contents